Asset Accounts

 where the discount factor adjusts for the time value of money and the expected duration of the income stream.
 The SEEA CF describes the discount factor (Omega) as linking "future resource rents to the present value of the asset"[29].
 Key considerations for discount rate selection include the real rate of interest, expected asset life, and country-specific factors[30].

 Market prices may be used where environmental assets or rights to extract them are traded.
 For aquatic resources, long-term fishing licences and individual transferable quotas (ITQs) may provide market-based valuations[32].
-However, markets for environmental assets are often imperfect or non-existent, limiting the applicability of this approach.
+However, markets for environmental assets are often thin or non-existent, limiting the applicability of this approach.
 The SEEA CF notes that "in many cases, where the government hands the access rights to fishermen, trading in these access rights is prohibited and there is therefore no directly observable market valuation"[33].

 Valuation of depletion